The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 However, there are plenty of cases where we can’t or should not use Trick off cooldown.
 Such as a downtime phase that would cut our burst off prematurely, or if holding otherwise wouldn’t result in us losing a Trick Attack and its cooldowns later in the fight.

 If you choose to hold Trick Attack, it is important to know that doing so will overcap your mudra stacks if an additional Ninjutsu (aside from Suiton) is not used outside of Trick Attack.
-Even if using a Raiton outside of Trick means 1 less Raiton + Raiju outside of Trick for the rest of the fight, overcapping is the potential loss of 1 Raiton + Raiju.
+Even if using a Raiton outside of Trick means one less Raiton + Raiju outside of Trick for the rest of the fight, overcapping is the potential loss of one Raiton + Raiju.

 ## Improvement